 Our country-month (cm) forecasts are presented in the maps above.
 Our models yield results in line with mainstream studies of conflict at the country level.
 For instance, we forecast a higher risk of state-based conflict in countries with large populations, in non-democracies and countries with recent regime change, with low or negative growth rates, and with low education levels or other indicators of low socio-economic development.

 We continue to forecast a high probability of state-based conflict in countries that have a recent history of conflict or protest events.
-Particularly in Mali, Nigeria, DR Congo, Somalia, and Egypt the risk of at least one state-based conflict event is high.
-We also continue to forecast a high probability of state-based conflict in Cameroon, as the recent separatist violence and clashes between government forces and IS (often referred to generally as Boko Haram in this region) proceeds.
+Particularly in Egypt, Mali, Burkina Faso, Nigeria, Cameroon, Sudan, DR Congo, Somalia and Mozambique, the risk of at least one state-based conflict event is high and over 50%.

 The forecast maps for non-state conflict follow partly the same patterns as state-based conflict, but the patterns of past events do differ across conflict types.
-Mozambique for instance has experienced little non-state conflict, yet has seen significant one-sided violence, whereas for Libya the inverse has recently been true.
-Nigeria, DR Congo, Kenya, and Libya in particular remain at high risk of non-state violence this month, the latter being reflective of expanding hostilities between the UN-backed Government of National Accord (GNA) and the Libyan National Army (LNA), which the UCDP codes as non-state actors.
+Libya, Mali, Burkina Faso, Nigeria, DR Congo, Kenya, and Somalia remain at particularly high risk of non-state violence this month.

-The forecasts for one-sided violence respond to about the same factors as non-state conflict, but are less clearly related to protests and regime change.
-They also in general occur more frequently in newly independent countries.
-The probability of one-sided violence events remains pronounced in Mali and Burkina Faso, Nigeria (predominantly given Boko Haram), DR Congo, Sudan, and Somalia (predominantly given Al-Shabaab).
-Mozambique continues to be at high risk of one-sided violence as well, given persisting civilian killings in Cabo Delgado Province by Islamist militants.
+The probability of one-sided violence events remains especially pronounced this month in Mali and Burkina Faso, Nigeria (predominantly given Boko Haram/IS), DR Congo, Sudan, and Somalia (predominantly given Al-Shabaab).
+Mozambique continues to be at especially high risk of one-sided violence as well, given persistent civilian killings by Islamist militants in the country's Cabo Delgado Province.

 Please cite: Hegre, Håvard, Marie Allansson, Matthias Basedau, Michael Colaresi, Mihai Croicu, Hanne Fjelde, Frederick Hoyles, Lisa Hultman, Stina Högbladh, Naima Mouhleb, Sayeed Auwn Muhammad, Desiree Nilsson, Håvard Mokleiv Nygård, Gudlaug Olafsdottir, Kristina Petrova, David Randahl, Espen Geelmuyden Rød, Nina von Uexkull, Jonas Vestby (2019) ‘ViEWS: A political violence early-warning system’, Journal of Peace Research, 56(2), pp. 155–174. doi: 10.1177/0022343319823860.